top of page

 INSTRUCTOR OF RECORD

-2024 Department of Black Studies, San Diego City College – six courses / semester
+2024 - present Department of Black Studies, San Diego City College – four six courses / semester

 Reproduction: Politics, Practices, and Policies, Department of Anthropology, University of California, Riverside